Jobseeker's Benefit

 Claiming for dependants with Jobseeker's Benefit

-You can look at our documents on Claiming for an adult dependant and Jobseeker's Benefit and work to find out more.
+You can look at our pages on Claiming for an adult dependant and Jobseeker's Benefit and work to find out more.
 If you have dependent children you may also be able to claim an increase in your payment for them.

 Getting paid